2nd Malta-Sicily Cable Link

 - To cater for contingency/emergency situations such as temporary damage to the existing cable link.

-- Contribute to Malta’s future strategy in reaching its 2030 climate and energy targets, and in the longer term, the 2050 decarbonisation
+- Contribute to Malta’s future strategy in reaching its 2030 climate and energy targets, and in the longer term, the 2050 decarbonisation objectives.

 - Optimisation of local power generation